 The Office of Energy Jobs focuses on supporting the creation of jobs in the energy sector, particularly jobs that guarantee high standards and the right to collective bargaining.
 Energy Jobs works collaboratively across the U.S. Department of Energy (DOE) and with other federal agencies and regulatory bodies to ensure the successful transition to a zero-emissions economy while creating meaningful job opportunities for all Americans.

-A pivotal component of the successful transition of the American energy sector is ensuring that both job creation and job impacts are taken into consideration in DOE funding, initiatives, and priorities.
-The Office of Energy Jobs leads efforts to align energy workforce building and training programs and publish the annual U.S. Energy and Employment Report.
+A pivotal component of the successful transition of the American energy sector is ensuring that job creation, job quality, and equitable access to jobs are taken into consideration in DOE funding, initiatives, and priorities.
+The Office of Energy Jobs leads efforts to align energy workforce development programs with our jobs goals, support DOE’s engagement with labor unions, manages the 21st Century Energy Workforce Advisory Board, and publishes the annual U.S. Energy and Employment Report.

 Focus areas include: